 Where both the debit and credit accounts are with QNB, you need to provide the IBAN number (if same beneficiary and no Global ID).

 I am currently using electronic delivery channels (i.e, Internet Banking, Mobile Banking, etc).
-Do I need the IBAN when initiating electronic payments to French banks?
+Do I need the IBAN when initiating electronic payments to Kuwaiti banks?

 Yes.
 Please ensure that you provide a valid IBAN at the time of initiating the payment instruction to ensure that your beneficiary gets the credit on time.